cdfaveri/farmingmodeling/README.md

 # Description

-This repository provides modeling languages to model and analyse farms.
+This repository provides related modeling languages to model and analyse farms.

 # Structure